Eric Schiller

-Eric Schiller (March 20, 1955 – November 3, 2018) was an American chess player, trainer, arbiter and one of the most prolific authors of books on chess in the 20th century.
+Eric Andrew Schiller (March 20, 1955 – November 3, 2018) was an American chess player and author.

 Early life and education

 Schiller was born in New York City.
 He attended Guggenheim Elementary, Sousa Jr. High School and later Paul D. Schreiber High School.
 He graduated from the University of Chicago 1976, later teaching both there and at Wayne State University.
 In 1991, he earned his PhD in linguistics from the University of Chicago.

 After his undergraduate years, Schiller turned to music performance and founded a music group called the "Long Island Sound Ensemble" and studied conducting in Vienna, Salzburg and Hancock, Maine.
 He was a frequent attendant at NY Philharmonic rehearsals until 1981.

 Chess career

 In 1974, Schiller was the Illinois Junior Champion.
 Schiller played for the University of Chicago team several times at the Pan American Intercollegiate Team Chess Championship.
 Schiller was the Hawaii action and blitz champion for 1988/89.
 He was an organizer of the Hawaii International chess festivals 1994–98, including 1998 US Open California Champion 1995.
 Later that year, he appeared as a chess advisor for the music group Phish on some of the stops for their "Chess Tour" where they played an ongoing game of two chess moves per tour stop and some "band vs. audience" partial games as part of their stage performance.
 Schiller was an arbiter at several notable games and championships including the FIDE World Chess Championship 2000.
 While Vladimir Kramnik and Garry Kasparov opted not to participate in the event, they had both endorsed Schiller for this sensitive role during the planning stages.

 Schiller was an International Arbiter and International Trainer.

 Schiller organized several chess tournaments.
 He was often a news reporter, reporting on Chess Olympiads and World Chess Championship matches.
 Schiller was the arbiter for the Staunton Memorial tournament in London in 2005, 2007 and 2008, and the 2006 Gibtelecom International Chess Festival in Gibraltar.

 As of July 2017, Schiller's FIDE Elo rating for chess at standard time controls was 1989.
 At his peak, his rating was 2370.